 - Can each provider meet internal compliance requirements?

-Migration to the cloud also presents the opportunity to right-size technology resources.
-Be sure to map the opportunities to use IT infrastructure more cost‑effectively, and ask the prospective partner if there is any further opportunities to minimize spending.
+The right cloud provider must offer comprehensive support when migrating clients to the cloud.
+They must also be willing to right-sizing technology resources.
+Be sure to map the opportunities to use IT infrastructure more cost‑effectively, and ask the prospective cloud partner if there is any further opportunities to minimize spending.
 Look for a cloud service provider who looks out for your best interest at migration; they are more likely to help adapt your infrastructure solution as your needs change and grow.